-The Wall is a panel located opposite the Bridge Panel.
+The Wall is a panel located beside the Motor Controllers, on the left side of the Electronics Package.
 All wiring for the lane's local components goes through the Wall panel; including Motor 1; Encoder 1; optional Lock Solenoid; and all Sensor connections.

-The Bridge is a panel located at the lower part of the Electronics Module.
-All Input and Output Wiring and Remote; Motor 2, Encoder 2, optional Lock Solenoid, and Graphic Array cabling terminates on the Bridge.
+The Bridge is a hinged panel located in front of the Electronics Module.
+All Input and Output wiring and Remote; Motor 2, Encoder 2, optional Lock Solenoid, and Graphic Array cabling terminates on the Bridge.